 - Parking Lot Ownership: City of High Point

-- Track Ownership: North Carolina Railroad Company
+- Track Ownership: North Carolina Railroad

-The High Point passenger station is a brick and stone structure built in 1907 by the Southern Railway Company in the heart of downtown High Point.
+The High Point passenger depot is a brick and stone structure built in 1907 by the Southern Railway Company in the heart of downtown High Point.
 It was designed in the Richardson Romanesque architectural style, with a rusticated ashlar base and tiled hip roof.

 As in many cities, trains and street crossings began to impede growing automobile traffic.
 In the late 1930s, a city-state-federal project built a one-mile trench up to 35 feet deep through which the trains could travel.
 The retaining walls at the station included Moderne-detailed concrete.
 A walkway across the tracks and a passenger staircase to the platform at track level were constructed.